rabbitmq/ra/doc/LOG.md

 There are several processes involved in the Ra log implementation:

-#### The Ra Node
+#### The Ra Server

-The Ra node initiates all write operations and coordinates all notifications received from the other processes.
+The Ra server initiates all write operations and coordinates all notifications received from the other processes.
 It is the only process that reads from the log.
 Typically most reads are done from in memory ETS tables but it may occasionally read from log segments on disk, particularly when recovering